acunniffe/api-ingestion/integrations/node-micro/README.md

-# Optic for micro
+# Using Optic with micro
-Optic's documenting middleware for [micro](https://github.com/zeit/micro) or any other framework that uses the node http primitives.
+Optic's documenting middleware for [micro](https://github.com/zeit/micro).
 This package supports APIs written in Javascript, Typescript, or ReasonML and can be used with the testing framework of your choice.

 ## Usage
 Install as a dev dependency